Ever wondered why people queue outside Apple stores like it’s a concert?

 Steve Jobs wasn’t just a CEO he was a storyteller.
 He didn’t just sell Apple products; he sold dreams.
 His obsession with perfection, clean design, and user experience reshaped how we see technology.

 He believed products should be simple, beautiful, and intuitive.
 That’s why using an iPhone or Mac feels natural.
 He once said, “Design is not just what it looks like and feels like.
 Design is how it works.”
-That mindset-built Apple’s reputation.
+That mindset built Apple’s reputation and laid the foundation for the Apple case study in innovation.

 Jobs also had a flair for drama.
 His product launches felt like movie premieres.
 People waited in line for hours sometimes days.